Mauricio Dubon Player Props: Astros vs. Rangers

 Mauricio Dubon At The Plate

-- He has not gone deep in his 10 games this year.
+- Dubon has reached base via a hit in 10 games this year (of 11 played), and had multiple hits in five of those games.

+- In 11 games played this season, he has not hit a long ball.

-- Dubon has picked up an RBI twice this season, but just one in each of those games.
+- Dubon has driven in a run twice this year, but just one in each of those games.

-- He has scored at least once six times this year (60.0%), including one multi-run game.
+- In seven games this season (63.6%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.